Victor-Palacios/brain_tumors_deep_learning/README.md

 - There were some issues with the code versioning on kaggle's online notebooks.

 #### What went right?

+- The Alexnet model was fast to train and gave better accuracy with the same number of epochs as the 3D model.
+- We were able to extract all the relevant metadata from the dicom files.
+- We learned about the different ways participant brain data is processed.

 ----
 Next Steps